What is Acceptance Test-Driven Development?

 Step 7 – Run Tests again

 Build your solution again, go to test explorer and click on run all.
-Test will pass successfully like below.
+The test will pass successfully like below.

 Try out yourself.
 If stuck anywhere then reach out to me.
 I will be happy to help you.